+ELECTRONIC TRANSACTION AGREEMENT

 WHEREAS, Clickpaper.com, L.L.C. and/or its affiliates (which are referred to from time to time, collectively and individually, as "Clickpaper") have established an internet-based electronic trading facility (the "Website") for the trading of pulp, paper and wood products and related commodities (including derivatives products) (collectively, "Transactions"); and

 WHEREAS, you ("Counterparty") and Clickpaper have entered into a Password Application ("Password Application"), pursuant to which Clickpaper has agreed to provide Counterparty with access to the Website, and Counterparty has agreed to access and utilize the Website solely in accordance with the terms and conditions of the Password Application and this Agreement.